SmileYzn/LogApi/README.md

 </p>

 # HLDS Log API
-MetaMod Plugin that uses JSON API to comunicate with WebServer using HTTP/s Protocol.
+MetaMod Plugin that uses JSON API to comunicate with WebServer using HTTP/S Protocol.

 ## What that plugin do
 The Plugin sends requests to a webserver using JSON format.
-And it can get responses from the webserver of what to do on the HLDS side.
+And it can get responses from the webserver of what to do on the HLDS side using specific data models.

 ## Console Vriables
 | Console Variable | Default | Required | Description                                                |